The UK ivory trade

 Action for Elephants UK, along with all other NGOs and conservationists, enthusiastically welcomes this ban that’s been such a long time coming.
 We look forward to its speedy and full implementation in 2018.

 We urge everyone to respond to the consultation and support a full ivory ban!

 AFE letters to the government:

-September 2016: Letter to Prime Minister Theresa May from Action for Elephants UK and 125 signatories, calling on the government to ban ivory trade in the UK.
+September 2016: Letter to Prime Minister Theresa May with 125 signatories, calling on the government to ban ivory trade in the UK.

-The Guardian article on this letter and the issues surrounding poaching and ivory bans.
+The Guardian wrote about this letter and the issues surrounding poaching and ivory bans.

 Hopefully our last letter calling for a UK ban!